 Michael Ffolkes Born Brian Davis, London, c.1925.
 Died, London, 1988.
 NYer work: 10 drawings from February 26, 1979 – June 8, 1987.
 According to his NYTs obit (Oct.26, 1988), Ffolkes “chose the pseudonym…out of Burke’s Peerage, telling colleagues with typical wryness that it connoted illegitimacy.”

 Liana Finck ( Pictured above.
 Photo: John Madere) Born in 1986.
 Studied at Cooper Union College, 2004 – 2008.
 Fulbright Fellowship to Brussels, 2009.
-Her graphic novel A Bintel Brief will be published by Ecco Press in the winter of 2013; the project has been supported by a grant from the Six Points Fellowship for Emerging Jewish Artists.
-NYer work: February 25, 2013 -.
+Her graphic novel A Bintel Brief was published by Ecco Press in the winter of 2013.
+New Yorker work: February 25, 2013 -.
 Website: www.lianafinck.com/notecards/

 Ed Fisher ( Pictured above, mid 1980s.
 Photograph by Liza Donnelly) Born, Bronx, New York, October 24,1926.
 Died, 2013.
 NYer work: 1951 – 2000.
 Key collections: Ed Fisher’s First Folio (Macmillan, 1959), Ed Fisher’s Domesday Book ( St. Martin’s, 1961)